adheeshenoy/TB_XRAY-CLASSIFIER/README.md

     - Weighted Binary Cross Entropy
     - Ensemble voting
 - Developed a model with a very low false negative rate. ![Confusion Matrix](./images/final_confusion_matrix.png)
+- Created a MacOS application to use the models

 ## Project Criteria